Ling-Ling23/gcp_infra_web_service/README.md

   cat gcp-credential.json | tr -s '\n' ' ' | base64

-    Important Enable APIs for GKE and Cloud Resource Manager Important

 Manually create account in google cloud platform
 1. Create a Service Account
-	• Go to the Google Cloud Console.
+	1. Go to the Google Cloud Console.
-	• Navigate to IAM & Admin > Service Accounts.
+	2. Navigate to IAM & Admin > Service Accounts.
-	• Click Create Service Account.
+	3. Click Create Service Account.
-	• Provide a name and description for the service account, then click Create and Continue.
+	4. Provide a name and description for the service account, then click Create and Continue.
 2. Assign Roles
-	• Assign the necessary role:
-		○ Owner (for full access)
+	1. Assign the necessary role: Owner (for full access)
-	• Click Continue and then Done.
+	2. Click Continue and then Done.
 3. Generate a Key
-	• Find the service account you just created in the list.
+	1. Find the service account you just created in the list.
-	• Click the three dots next to it and select Manage Keys.
+	2. Click the three dots next to it and select Manage Keys.
-	• Click Add Key > Create New Key.
+	3. Click Add Key > Create New Key.
-	• Choose JSON as the key type and click Create.
+	4. Choose JSON as the key type and click Create.
-	• A JSON file containing your credentials will be downloaded.
+	5. A JSON file containing your credentials will be downloaded. base64 encode it at gcp-credential.json | tr -s '\n' ' ' | base64
+ 	> [!IMPORTANT]
+	> Enable APIs for GKE and Cloud Resource Manager

 # Terraform Cloud